Weak amenability for dynamical systems: Fourier space of a crossed product

 In the next section we will use the description of Herz--Schur multipliers of a dynamical system as completely bounded multipliers of the Fourier space in studying weak amenability of the system.

 \begin{remark} {\rm B\'{e}dos and Conti~\cite[Section 4]{BC15} have taken a Hilbert $C^*$-module approach to completely bounded multipliers of a discrete (twisted) $C^*$-dynamical system.
 It is easy to check that $F : G \to \CB$ is a Herz--Schur $(A,G,\alpha)$-multiplier if and only if $T_F : G \times A \to A;\ T_F(t,a) := F(t)(a)$ ($t \in G,\ a \in A$) is a completely bounded reduced multiplier of $(A,G,\alpha)$, in the sense of B\'{e}dos--Conti.
-The same authors have also introduced a version of the Fourier--Stieltjes algebra for discrete (twisted) $C^*$-dynamical systems, again using Hilbert $C^*$-modules~\cite{BC16}.
-It is interesting to note that, for a $C^*$-dynamical system $(A,G,\alpha)$ with $A \subseteq \Bd$, it follows from Corollary~\ref{co:HSmultsarecbmultsofFourieralg} and the above equivalence that the completely bounded reduced multipliers of B\'{e}dos--Conti which extend to the weak* closure of the reduced crossed product are completely bounded multipliers of the Fourier space $\cfalg[\id]{A}{G}{\alpha}$.} \end{remark}
+The same authors have also introduced a version of the Fourier--Stieltjes algebra for discrete (twisted) $C^*$-dynamical systems, again using Hilbert $C^*$-modules~\cite{BC16}. } \end{remark}

-We close this section by considering a transformation group, which can be viewed as a $C^*$-dynamical system or a measured groupoid.
-Renault~\cite{Ren97} has introduced the Fourier algebra of a measured groupoid and studied its multipliers; here we relate his perspective on multipliers of the Fourier algebra of a transformation group to the one given in this section (see also \cite[Section 5.2]{MTT16}).
-We refer to Renault~\cite{Ren80} for the necessary background on measured groupoids, in particular the transformation groups briefly outlined below.
-The calculations which show the groupoid \CA\ can be identified with a crossed product are given in \cite[Section 5.2]{MTT16}.

-Let $G$ be a second-countable, locally compact, group acting on a locally compact Hausdorff space $X$ from the right, {\it i.e.}\ there is a jointly continuous map